palladius/sakura/README.md

     alias gp='never_as_root git pull'                # only if u r not root it runs! tellme-time                                      # Tells you the time with Riccardo voice in Italian.
-Brilliant! find-duplicates .                                # Tells you files with same size/MD5 in this directory
+Brilliant! find-duplicates .                                # Tells you files with same size/MD5 in this directory facter is_google_vm                              # Tells if it's a GCE Virtual Machine

 ## Credits